Salicylaldehyde: Reactions and applications

 Elbs persulfate oxidation gives gentisaldehyde (2,5-dihydroxybenzaldehyde).

 Internal hydrogen bonding

 Due to the ortho positioning of the hydroxy- and aldehyde groups, an internal hydrogen bond is formed between the groups.
 The hydroxy group serves here as the hydrogen bond donor, and the aldehyde as hydrogen bond acceptor.
 This internal hydrogen is not found in the other hydroxybenzaldehyde isomers.

 When the aldehyde is reacted with an amine to form an imine, the internal hydrogen bond is even stronger.
-In addition, tautomerisation further increases the stability of the compound.
+In addition, tautomerisation, which is especially prevalent in polar solvents, can further increase the stability of the compound.
 The internal hydrogen bond also ensures that the aldehyde (or corresponding imine) is held into the same plane, making the whole molecule essentially flat.